RustFestEU/transcript/talks/03-felix-klock.md

 I want to explain how this is happening.
 This is the same code but I reduce today a bit to fit fit on the slide.
 We're going to create this my cell thing and call it step 1.
-We're creatation reference, with the initial let cell = call, with a reference to X next line, we're going to call step 1 so there's a new stock frame now.
+We're creatation reference, with the initial let cell = call, with a reference to X next line, we're going to call step 1 so there's a new stack frame now.
-Below it on the stock and it passes in a reference to the cell.
+Below it on the stack and it passes in a reference to the cell.
 So took a reference to the cell.
-That's what RC1S.
+That's what `r_c1` is.
 and there's a reference to the cell itself as well as value we create on the stack frame.
 The value, 13.
 Then step 2 with a reference to the value.
 So now, we have another stack frame that points to the val.
 And another reference to the cell.
-RC2.
+`rc_2`.
 Then we call set with our Val so we move the pointer so the cell points to Val on the stack frame.
-We pop the stack once and we ask hey, RC1, what do you hold?
+We pop the stack once and we ask hey, `rc_1`, what do you hold?
 Oh.
 I told 13 much that's the first line and we have a pointer.
 This is the kind of bug that Rust is supposed to stop.
 We're not supposed to have daily pointers anymore.